Best Things to Do/See in Shinjuku in One Day

 Kabukicho (60–120 mins)

 Let’s move on to the east side of the station.
 Kabukicho (歌舞伎町) is the biggest red-light district in Tokyo, where millions of bars, pubs, clubs are located and famous for the streets with neon lights.
-Two of top activities in Tokyo, Samurai Museum and Robot Restaurant are both located in Kabukicho.
+One of top visited sites among tourists in Tokyo, Samurai Restaurant (formerly known as Robot Restaurant) is also located in Kabukicho area.

 More unique restaurants and bars nearby: